 M.S.W. in Social Work

-The M.S.W. is a professional degree that prepares students to work with individuals, families, groups, organizations, and communities in clinical settings.
-Students pursue either a regular track or advanced standing track, depending on their education.
+The M.S.W. is a professional degree that prepares a student to work with individuals, families, and communities in administrative or direct care positions in private practice, hospitals, city, county, state, or federal social services agencies.
+Students pursue either a regular track or advanced placement track, depending on their background.

 Students must complete the requirements for either the regular track or advanced placement track.